 - With internal clocking The 82C54 stops counting when the gate signal goes inactive.
 When the gate signal goes active, the 82C54 is reloaded with its initial count value and starts counting again; therefore, with internal clocking, conversions are synchronized to the gate signal. - With external clocking The signal from the external clock continues uninterrupted while the gate signal is inactive; therefore, with external clocking, conversions are synchronized to the external clock.

-Figure 2-7 illustrates the use of a positive-polarity hardware gate with both a negative-edge external clock and an internal clock.
+Figure 2-5 illustrates the use of the hardware gate with both an external clock and an internal clock.

-Figure 2-7.
+Figure 2-5.
 Hardware Gate

 Data Transfer Modes